Founded in 1970, Risca Male Choir has established an enviable reputation with its diverse performance styles and trendsetting programmes.

 The many recordings involving the choir include Bryn Terfel’s We’ll Keep a Welcome which reached Gold status.
 The choir has made an interesting collection of live concert recordings including Risca Male Choir Sings the Movies, Risca Male Choir Mining the Archives and Risca Male Choir in a Winter Wonderland.
 In September 2007 the choir also produced a single for the Children in Need appeal.

 The choir has undertaken many successful concert tours, including visits to Spain, Gibraltar, France, Germany, Scotland, Ireland, and the Czech Republic.
 Three highly-acclaimed visits to California have been particularly memorable.
 The Choir celebrated its 40th anniversary in 2010, and part of the celebrations included a concert tour with performances given at St Stephen’s Cathedral, Vienna, and the Mariacki Basilica, Krakow.
 There was also an impromptu performance in the 700 year old Wieliczka Salt Mine Cathedral, and most movingly, a short choral tribute at the Auschwitz concentration camp.

 In August 2013 the choir made a visit to Germany singing at the magnificent Naumburg Cathedral, and at the Thomaskirche in Leipzig, the first Welsh male choir to do so.

 In September 2015, Music Director Martin Hodson MBE retired after 36 in the position.
 Alongside him, after a period of almost 30 years, accompanist Julie Bevan also retired.
-The position of Music Director was immediately filled by Geraint Davies, and as at time of writing, the position of accompanist has yet to be filled.
+The position of Music Director was immediately filled by Geraint Davies, and our new accompanist position has been filled by Alison Thomas.